Kotlin/KEEP/proposals/statics.md

 If support for [static operators](#static-operators) is added in the future, it will become possible to declare it as a static extension `operator fun <T> List.static.invoke(...)`, thus preserving the call-site `List(...)` usage, but making it explicitly connected to the `List` interface.

+### When to use static members or static extensions

+Authors of classes will have a choice of writing static members or static extensions for their classes.
+For example, an author of the `Color` class can declare `fun Color.static.parse(s: String): Color` function as a static extension, or they can declare it as a static member.
+There will not be much difference for the users of `Color` class, in either case users are calling the function as `Color.parse(s)`.

+This is similar to a stylistic choice between an instance member and an extension:

+* Declare a _static member_ when the function need to access the private implementation details of the class or otherwise constitutes a core part of its API that cannot be conceptually declared as an extension by a 3rd party.
+  For example, when the implementation, even though relying only on public API, is tied to non-documented internal implementation details that are subject to change in the future updates.
+* Declare a _static extension_ when the function is a utility that is provided on top of the core API of the class and which anyone could have written themselves if it was not provided by the original author of the class.

 ## JVM ABI